MuscleMap/MuscleMap/docs/index.md

         <h3>Integrated in pipelines</h3>
         <p>
-          Includes a graphical user interface and a Slicer extension to make MuscleMap easy to run and to inspect individual cases for quality control.
+          Includes a graphical user interface and a Slicer extension to make MuscleMap easy to run and inspect individual cases for quality control.
         </p>
         <div class="mm-card-actions" style="display: flex; gap: 0.5rem; flex-wrap: wrap;">
           <a class="mm-btn mm-btn-ghost mm-btn-sm"